-Background of CCAA Proceedings
+A. Background of CCAA Proceedings

-- On March 1, 2019, the Quebec Court of Appeal released its judgment against the Applicant, Imperial Tobacco Canada Limited ("Imperial") and Rothmans, Benson & Hedges Inc. ("RBH"), which ordered the Applicant, Imperial and RBH to pay damages to the Quebec class action plaintiffs in the approximate amount of \$13.5 billion (including interest and an additional indemnity) on a solidary basis. - 2.
-The Applicant also is the subject of significant health care cost recovery litigation by each of the ten provinces. - 3.
-The Applicant obtained the Initial Order pursuant to the Companies' Creditors Arrangement Act ("CCAA").
-The Initial Order (i) appointed Deloitte Restructuring Inc. to act as monitor (the "Monitor"); (ii) appointed the Honourable Warren K. Winkler, Q.C. (the "Court-Appointed Mediator") to mediate a global settlement of the Tobacco Claims (as defined in the Initial Order) against the Applicant and others; and (iii) granted a stay of proceedings until April 5, 2019, which has been subsequently extended to June 28, 2019. - 4.
-All capitalized terms not otherwise defined herein have the meanings set forth in the Initial Order.
+- All capitalized terms not otherwise defined herein shall have the meanings set forth in the Initial Order. - 2.
+On March 1, 2019, the Quebec Court of Appeal released its judgment, which substantially upheld the judgment of Mr. Justice Riordan of the Quebec Superior Court released on June 1, 2015.
+The QCA Judgment ordered the Applicant and the other defendants to pay damages to the Quebec class action plaintiffs (the "QCAPs") up to the approximate amount of \$13.5 billion (including interest and an additional indemnity) on a solidary basis. - 3.
+The Applicant is a defendant in significant healthcare cost recovery litigation by each of the ten provinces.1 - 4.
+On March 8, 2019, the Applicant obtained the Initial Order pursuant to the Companies'Creditors Arrangement Act ("CCAA") and Deloitte Restructuring Inc. was appointed as monitor of the Applicant (the "Monitor").
+On April 5, 2019, pursuant to the Amended and Restated Initial Order, the Honourable Warren K. Winkler, Q.C. (the "Court-Appointed Mediator") was appointed to mediate a global settlement of the Tobacco Claims against the Applicant and the other defendants.